mestafford/Cat-Inhaler-Treatment-Evaluation/README.md

 This repository contains Python 3 code to evaluate the effectiveness of cat inhaler treatments using real-world data.
 It was developed collaboratively with the help of ChatGPT and adapted to the specific needs of my cat, but it's designed to be easily customized to suit your own use case.

 The code analyzes treatment data and provides insights into the efficiency of each inhaler treatment.
-It generates one TSV file with the information from the original Excel file, and four TSV files with evaluations at different levels: puff, inhaler, treatment, and day.
+It generates two TSV files containing processed data from the original Excel file, and four TSV files (each with a colored and uncolored version) with evaluations at different levels: puff, inhaler, treatment, and day.
 These evaluations are presented in a traffic light format (green, yellow, or red) based on two main criteria:

-1. **Continuity**: How many breaths the cat takes before removing its face from the inhaler.
+1. **Continuity**: How continuously the cat breathes without removing its face from the inhaler.
-2. **Time**: How many seconds it takes from pressing the inhaler to reaching the prescribed number of breaths (10 breaths by default, but this can be adjusted).
+2. **Time**: How many seconds it takes from pressing the inhaler to reaching the prescribed number of breaths.

 An optional third criterion, **Behavior**, can be included to evaluate how well the cat tolerates the inhaler.
 However, in my experience, this was less effective due to its subjectivity.
 If used, it will increase the overall score, so you may need to modify the scoring system.